Environment at The Wild Rabbit

 It is often the small details that can make the biggest impact; we supply recycling bins, ask guests to be mindful of turning off the lights and electrical appliances when not in use.
 To help reduce our water consumption from the Evenlode Valley we ask our guests to consume water consciously and to hang towels to dry to use again.

 We use renewable energy to power The Wild Rabbit and our cottages, and our 1,800 solar panels located across Daylesford farm provide us with electricity to help power our Farm cottages electric AGAs and the low energy lighting fitted throughout.
-We have Teslar car charging points for guests in the farm car park.
+We have electric car charging points for customers and guests in the farm car park.

 In our kitchens, nothing is wasted, and we have always been mindful of where we source our produce, using local organic ingredients where possible from growers, farmers and producers who share our sustainable values, as well as the Daylesford estate.